DIG-Kaust/MultiCompSlopesInterpolation/README.md

 ``mcslopes`` is a Python library providing the fundamental building blocks to perform local slopes estimation and slope-assisted data reconstruction of multi-component seismic data.
-It is primarily built on top of PyLops and contains both CPU and GPU versions of each code (see ``notebooks`` and ``scripts`` folder).
+It is primarily built on top of PyLops and contains both CPU and GPU versions of each code (see ``notebooks`` and ``scripts`` folders).

 Note that the ``USE_CUPY`` variable can be used to switch between the CPU and GPU versions of each code.
 Also note that the CPU version of the ``overthrust3d`` example will be very slow compared to its GPU equivalent!

-For more details refer to the accompanying paper **Multi-component local slopes and thier application to wavefield reconstruction problems
+For more details refer to the accompanying paper **Multichannel wavefield reconstruction using smooth slopes information from multicomponent data -
-Ravasi M., Vasconcelos I.** submitted to EAGE 2023.
+Ravasi M., Ruan, J, and Vasconcelos I.** submitted to EAGE 2023.

 ## Project structure
 This repository is organized as follows: